-Here is a key point of departure in the analysis of employing conditional entropy-based compression \eqref{eq:compression_rule} relative to the dense GP.
+where ${\gamma_{M_T(\epsilon)}}$ is the maximum information gain over ${M_T(\epsilon)}$ points [cf. \eqref{eq:max_info_gain}]. \end{proof}} Here is a key point of departure in the analysis of employing conditional entropy-based compression \eqref{eq:compression_rule} relative to the dense GP.
 Lemma \ref{lemma:posterior_variance_info_gain} necessitates summing over all $t\in\mathcal{M}_T(\epsilon)$.
 Thus, we obtain the following lemma which is unique to our analysis.

 Next we present a technical result regarding a property of the centered density $\tau(z) = z \Phi(z) + \phi(z)$ at $z$-score $z_{t-1}(\bbx) = (\mu_{t-1}(\bbx) - y^{\text{max}}_{t-1} )/\sigma_{t-1}(\bbx)$. \begin{lemma} The negative $z$ score of the centered density function $\tau(z) = z \Phi(z) + \phi(z)$ at $z_{t-1}(\bbx) = (\mu_{t-1}(\bbx) - y^{\text{max}}_{t-1} )/\sigma_{t-1}(\bbx)$ may be upper-bounded as